nemoos0/libsup/README.md

 - line break algorithm
 - collation algorithm
 - handle special locale case mappings
-- make a fast path in nf*c normalization for qc_nf*c code points
+- make a fast path in nf\*c normalization for qc_nf\*c code points
-- make the simd utf8 validation available on aarch64/riscv64 (currently works only on x86_64)
+- make the simd utf8 validation better on aarch64/riscv64
 - benchmark the algorithms against zg and icu
 - add fuzz testing using icu as the oracle
 - utf8 to utf16 converter (with simd?) and vice versa